 The College has produced guidance for trainees who want to go Out Of Programme and a flowchart explaining the process.

 Trainees who undertake OOPTs and OOPEs should provide the College with a brief report to this template: OOP Report template.

 Ask your Head of School for Emergency Medicine for local information.
 Opportunities might include medical education, geriatrics, sports medicine, leadership training and informal research opportunities.

-Trainees may undergo clinical training, whether in the UK or overseas, out of programme which can count towards their CCT.
-All training that leads to CCT needs to be prospectively approved by the GMC.
-Find out more with out OOPT approval process map.
+Trainees may undergo clinical training, whether in the UK or overseas, out of programme which can count towards training in their EM programme.
+All OOPTs need to be prospectively approved by the College (please use this form for College approval) and then by the GMC.

 NB: The GMC have stated that they do not need to give prior approval to Acting Consultant posts provided the management part of the curriculum will be covered during the post.

 Trainees may wish to undertake time out of programme to enhance their clinical experience but which will not contribute towards their CCT.
 Reasons for requesting an OOPE include: